adplabs/unicorn/README.md

 libraryDependencies += "com.github.haifengl" % "unicorn-unibase_2.11" % "2.0.0"
 ```

-If you need additional HBase-only features, use
+If you need additional HBase-only features, please link to the module `Narwhal`.

 ```scala
 libraryDependencies += "com.github.haifengl" % "unicorn-narwhal_2.11" % "2.0.0"
 ```

+With Narwhal, advanced features such as time travel, rollback, counters,
+server side filter, etc. are available.
+The user can also expose
+the data to Spark as `RDD` for large scale analytics.
+Graphs can be
+analyzed too with Spark GraphX.

 To use only JSON library,